 With blocks of time, subjects and units, teaching can feel like a profession of compartments.
-These blocks can organize time, but they can also feel confining.
-When you build outside of them, so much is possible.
+These blocks can organize time, but they can also be confining.
+So much is possible when you understand the blocks and build beyond of them.
 That is the goal of Building Outside the Blocks: to use the curriculum and other unchanging aspects of school as a creative catalyst for building invitations to learning that impact individuals, the class, and the school community.

 Noa Daniel, MEd, is a teacher, consultant, coach and Chief Building Officer at BOB.
 She is also a workshop facilitator, blogger, podcaster, and whole lot of other things to a lot of people, big and small.

 Over her 20+ years in education, Noa has created learning experiences in and outside of the classroom.
 She has developed many engaging projects, helped to build a positive and inclusive climate, and promoted a leadership culture for her schools and others.